Options for Point of Sale Activities in States and Localities that are Preempted

 What is Preemption?

 Preemption means that the authority of one level of government to regulate an issue is limited by a higher level of government.
-For example, when local municipal or county governments want to pass legislation to enact or strengthen tobacco retail licensing requirements, a state law may supersede their new legislation, rendering it invalid.
+For example, when local municipal or county governments want to pass legislation to enact or strengthen tobacco retail licensing requirements, a state law may prevent them from legally doing so.
 Similarly, a state law may be preempted by a federal law.
-For more details on preemption, see “Preemption in Public Health” from the Public Health Law Center.

 The Preemption Problem

 Local governments are uniquely positioned to meet the needs of the people in their communities.
 Local level policy-making is an effective way to reduce tobacco use through strategies that are aligned with the local community’s needs, context, and values.
 Local level innovation often also spurs state-level action.
 Consequently, Big Tobacco works tirelessly to limit local control by lobbying for federal and state policy that includes language to prohibit local governments from enacting policies that are more stringent than the policy rules or regulations at the federal or state level.
 This type of preemption produces problems for local tobacco advocates who recognize that state and federal policy is often too broad to address the specific and unique needs of their community.
-Once preemption is in place, it can be a cumbersome process to overturn or reverse preemptive policies.
+Once preemption is in place, it can be difficult to overturn or reverse.

 How would a state know if they are preempted?